 Recent Focus on the Family Broadcast EpisodesGo To Most Recent Episode

 Mark and Jill SavageView Bio

 Mark and Jill Savage are passionate about encouraging, educating and equipping families.
 After serving in church ministry for 20 years, the Savages are now meeting the needs of families as authors and speakers.
 Known for their honesty, humor and practical teaching, Mark and Jill bring hope and encouragement to every audience.
-The founder of Hearts at Home, a ministry for moms, Jill is the author of nine books including Real Moms … Real Jesus and No More Perfect Moms.
+Jill is the founder and former director of Hearts at Home, a ministry for moms, and the author of seven books including Real Moms … Real Jesus and No More Perfect Moms.
 Together Mark and Jill have authored two books, Living With Less So Your Family Has More and No More Perfect Marriages.
-The parents of five young adult children, and grandparents of three, the Savages make their home in Normal, IL.
+The Savages reside in Illinois and have five children and several grandchildren.
 You can find them online at JillSavage.org and NoMorePerfectMarriages.com.